Very large set axioms over constructive set theories: Large Large set axioms

 More generally, an inaccessible set $K$ is \emph{$A$-super Reinhardt} for an amenable $A$ if for each set $a$ we can find an $A$-elementary embedding $j \colon V\to V$ whose critical point is $K$ such that $a\in j(K)$. \end{definition}

-The readers should notice that we have formulated critical sets and Reinhardt sets over $\mathsf{CGB_\infty}$ instead of $\mathsf{CZF}_{j,M}$.
-Some readers could think that formulating criticalness and Reinhardtness over $\mathsf{CGB_\infty}$ would be more natural, as Bagaria-Koellner-Woodin formulated Reinhardt cardinals over $\mathsf{GB}$ instead of $\mathsf{ZF}_j$.
+The reader should notice that we have formulated critical sets and Reinhardt sets over $T_{j,M}$ where $T$ was some general, unspecified (first-order) theory, whereas the definition of super Reinhardt sets in formulated in the specified second-order theory of $\CGB_\infty$.
+Some readers could think that formulating criticalness and Reinhardtness over $\CGB_\infty$ would be more natural, as Bagaria-Koellner-Woodin formulated Reinhardt cardinals over $\mathsf{GB}$ instead of $\ZF_j$.
 It will turn out that sticking to the more first-order formulation of criticalness and Reinhardtness is better for the following technical reason.
 We will take a double-negation interpretation based on Gambino's Heyting-valued interpretation \cite{Gambino2006} over first-order constructive set theories in \autoref{Section:HeytingInterpretation}.
-It is harder to extend Gambino's interpretation to a second-order set theory than extending it to $\mathsf{CZF}_{j,M}$ because the former requires extending Gambino's forcing to all classes and defining the interpretation of second-order quantifiers, while the latter does not.
+It is harder to extend Gambino's interpretation to a second-order set theory than extending it to $\CZF_{j,M}$ because the former requires extending Gambino's forcing to all classes and defining the interpretation of second-order quantifiers, while the latter does not.
 However, we cannot avoid the full second-order formulation of super Reinhardtness, unlike we did for Reinhardtness, because its definition asks for class many elementary embeddings.

 Our definition of $A$-super Reinhardtness is different from that of Bagaria-Koellner-Woodin \cite{BagariaKoellnerWoodin2019} because they required $j$ to satisfy $j^+[A] :=\bigcup_{x\in V} j(A\cap x)$ is equal to $A$ instead of $A$-elementarity.
 It turns out by \autoref{Lemma:DeltaA0elementarityandfullelementarity} that our definition is stronger than that of Bagaria-Koellner-Woodin in our constructive context, but they are equivalent in the classical context.